ohscar/rmalloc/doc/paper/allocator-types.rst

     \chapter{Allocator Types
         \label{chapter-allocator-types}}

-In this chapter I'll describe the most common style of allocator implementation strategies.
+In this chapter I'll describe the most common styles of allocator implementation strategies.

 Buddy Allocator
 ================
 The most common allocator type is the buddy allocator [#]_, and many allocators are built on its principles, or at least incorporate them in some way: start with a single block and see if the requested chunk fits in half of the block.
 If it does, split the block into two and repeat, until no smaller block size would fit the request.
-The allocator described in this paper does away with merging blocks directly on free, by moving free blocks together and coalescing them.
+The allocator described in this paper does away with merging blocks directly on free, by moving free blocks together and coalescing them in the compacting step.

 .. figure:: graphics/buddyalloc-2k-list.png
    :scale: 50%